© Alison Shayler

 Below are our three favourite activities in Chamonix but there are plenty more to choose from.
 Check out the selection of things to do below for some holiday inspiration – you'll see that there are plenty of alternatives to skiing and snowboarding in Chamonix.

-1. Winter sports, skiing & snowboarding: Skiing and snowboarding are probably the most popular winter activities in the the Valley.
-But we're not talking about lift-assisted, downhill skiing and snowboarding only – there's a whole host of activities that involve boards strapped onto your feet including ski touring and split boarding, cross-country skiing or telemarking.
-But there's much more than just skiing and snowboarding in Chamonix in the winter.
-The the Valley mountains are the perfect setting to go snowshoeing and husky-dog sledging, while the ice skating rink in Chamonix town centre will keep the whole family entertained.
+1. Winter sports, skiing and snowboarding: Skiing and snowboarding are probably the most popular winter activities in the the Valley, but there's ski touring, split boarding, cross-country skiing and telemarking.
+The the Valley mountains are also the perfect setting to go snowshoeing and husky-dog sledging, whilst the ice skating rink in Chamonix town centre will keep the whole family entertained.

-2. Mountain biking: The valley tracks and trails in the area attract hundreds of enduro and downhill biking aficionados every summer.
-The trails meander through lush forests to reach stunning mountaintops with breathtaking views.
-An experience not to be missed!
+2. Mountain biking: The valley tracks and trails in the area attract hundreds of biking aficionados every summer.
+Meander through lush forests to reach stunning mountaintops with breathtaking views.

 Climbing in Chamonix